awsdocs/amazon-sns-developer-guide/doc_source/mobile-push-send-register.md

-# Register your mobile app with AWS<a name="mobile-push-send-register"></a>
+# Creating a platform application<a name="mobile-push-send-register"></a>

- For Amazon SNS to send notification messages to mobile endpoints, whether it is direct or with subscriptions to a topic, you first need to register the app with AWS\.
-To register your mobile app with AWS, enter a name to represent your app, choose the platform that will be supported, and provide your credentials for the notification service platform\.
+ For Amazon SNS to send notification messages to mobile endpoints, whether it is direct or with subscriptions to a topic, you first need to create a platform application\.
 After the app is registered with AWS, the next step is to create an endpoint for the app and mobile device\.
 The endpoint is then used by Amazon SNS for sending notification messages to the app and device\.

-**To register your mobile app with AWS**
+**To create plaform application**

 1. Sign in to the [Amazon SNS console](https://console.aws.amazon.com/sns/home)\.